-One of RDO’s main priorities is to help protect owners targeted by fraudulent businesses; over the past 10 years or so these companies have become more and more prevalent and are causing owners to lose considerable sums of money.
-Notwithstanding this, such activities also damage the reputation of the industry and have a direct negative impact on the business of RDO members.
+One of RDO’s main priorities is to help protect owners targeted by fraudulent businesses; these companies have become more and more prevalent and are causing owners to lose considerable sums of money.
+Notwithstanding, such activities also damage the reputation of the industry and have a direct negative impact on the business of RDO members.
 These fraudulent businesses come in many guises – making promises connected to timeshare relinquishments, legal claims and discounted holidays for life.
 The great majority are simply criminals.
 They use the internet and cold calling through stolen data to trap the unwary.
 They are clever – using misinformation and useless guarantees to lure their victims in.

 Given the serious nature of the situation, in 2013 RDO established its enforcement programme through the Timeshare Task Force to tackle fraud affecting timeshare owners, other consumers and the industry as a whole.